 Nursing home abuse is a tragic and, unfortunately, common occurrence across the state of Ohio.
 It is estimated that more than 115,000 seniors in Ohio alone are subject to nursing home abuse and/or neglect each year—and likely thousands more cases go unreported.

 These types of injuries are complicated for families and loved ones to accept and comprehend.
 How could people whose job is to help and care for your loved ones deliberately ignore or cause harm to them?
 Seniors are one of the most vulnerable—and the most treasured members of society.
 When family members discover this type of abuse has occurred to their loved ones, they are understandably angry and want answers and results.

 At Slater & Zurz, we get it.
 Our personal injury law firm was created specifically to seek justice for those who have been harmed.
-We want to help you understand, recognize and take legal action against those who harm nursing home residents.
-Reach out immediately if you need a nursing home abuse attorney.
+We want to help you understand, recognize, and take legal action against those who harm nursing home residents.
+Reach out immediately if you need a nursing home abuse lawyer.

 Why Does Nursing Home Abuse Occur?

 The answers are complex and unfortunate.
 Despite federal and state-mandated requirements that these facilities employ experienced, trained, knowledgeable employees, many staff members at nursing homes and eldercare facilities are overworked, improperly trained, and poorly supervised.
 The facility may be understaffed and cut corners when hiring, such as skipping background checks to have enough people working to support the residents.
 Employees may be working under the influence of alcohol and/or drugs.
 There are many possible explanations, all of which leave the door open for nursing home abuse and neglect to occur.